nrfconnect/sdk-nrf/applications/machine_learning/README.rst

    After the mode is switched, the LED color changes to red and the LED starts blinking very slowly.
 #.
 Program the :ref:`central_uart` sample to a compatible development kit, for example the nRF52840 Development Kit.
 #.
 Turn on the programmed device.
-   After a brief delay, the Bluetooth® connection between the sample and the Thingy is established.
+   After a brief delay, the Bluetooth connection between the sample and the Thingy is established.
    The Thingy forwards the sensor readouts over NUS.
    The LED on the Thingy starts to blink rapidly.
 #.
-Connect to the Bluetooth® Central UART sample with a terminal emulator (for example, PuTTY).
+Connect to the Bluetooth Central UART sample with a terminal emulator (for example, `nRF Connect Serial Terminal`_).
-   See :ref:`putty` for the required settings.
+   See :ref:`test_and_optimize` for the required settings.
 #.
 Observe the sensor readouts represented as comma-separated values.
    Every line represents a single sensor readout.
    The Thingy forwards sensor readouts over NUS to the Central UART sample.
    The sample forwards the data to the host over UART.
 #.
-Turn off PuTTY to ensure that only one program has access to data on UART.
+Turn off the terminal emulator to ensure that only one program has access to data on UART.

 Optionally, you can also connect to the device using `Edge Impulse's data forwarder`_ and forward data to `Edge Impulse studio`_ (after logging in).
 See `Forwarding data to Edge Impulse studio`_ for details.